StrangeRanger/bash-style-guide/content/bashism.md

 ////
 ///

-### Benefits of Using Arrays

-- **Clarity and Safety**: Arrays prevent errors related to word splitting and glob expansion that can occur with space-separated strings.
-- **Flexibility**: Arrays allow for straightforward manipulation and access to individual elements, as well as simpler expansion in commands that accept multiple arguments.
-- **Ease of Maintenance**: Code utilizing arrays is generally clearer and easier to maintain, particularly as script complexity increases.

 ## Parsing Input into Variables

 Parsing input into variables is a common task in Bash scripting, allowing you to extract and process data from user inputs, files, or other sources.
 Bash provides the `read` command for these kinds of tasks, offering a more efficient and secure alternative to external commands like `awk`, `sed`, or `cut`.